Nikon 80-400mm f/4.5-5.6G ED VR AF-S Nikkor

 2. the price.
 It's a very complex and, therefore, expensive lens.
 Being made in Japan instead of China, as the 200-500 is, undoubtedly adds even more to the cost of production.
 I would never have considered buying one at even a refurbish price, which is far higher than a new 200-500.
 But as I say, I found this one - a USA model 80-400 AF-S G - at the same price as a new 200-500.
 So I grabbed it.

-I've tested it on both of my DSLRs, a D7100 DX and a D610 FX.
-It works superbly on both cameras.
-I like that no-AA look of D7100 images, so I prefer the images I can capture with that one perhaps a bit more than with the D610.
-Also, with the D7100 in 1.3x crop mode, I get very sharp images at net 533mm (800mm FX equivalent), and in crop mode with my Nikon 1.4x teleconverter, the images are almost as sharp at net 715mm (1070mm FX).
-But autofocus capture on my D7100 is just a bit slower with the TC and the 80-400 at 400mm.
-But it all works perfectly on my D610, if FX is your preference.
+I've now tested it on three DSLRs, a D7100 DX and D610 FX, both of which I've sold, and now my two D7200s.
+It works superbly on all three cameras.
+I like that no-AA look of D7100/D7200 images, so I prefer the images I can capture with my present D7200s a bit more than I did with the D610.
+Also, with the D7200 in 1.3x crop mode, I get very sharp images at net 533mm (800mm FX equivalent), and in crop mode with my Nikon 1.4x teleconverter, the images are almost as sharp at net 728mm (1092mm FX equivalent).
+Autofocus capture on my D610 was just a bit slower with the TC and the 80-400 at 400mm.
+But it all works perfectly on my D7200, if DX is your preference, as it is mine.
+Oddly, with the D7200, this lens at 400 doesn't seem to require AF fine tuning with the TC, but benefits from -5 offset without it.

 Yet the bottom line is still as simple as this: What do you want to do with a super-tele?
 Do you really need a super-tele?
 Can you live with virtually no depth of field, which results in varying levels of focus across the image, even of a distant peak, when the lens is cranked out to 400mm?
 And would you be bothered by the various effects of even minor atmospheric dust, haze and/or glare?